Triston McKenzie: Cleveland Indians / Guardians

-McKenzie made 16 starts for Cleveland during the 2024 campaign, posting a 3-5 record and 5.11 ERA with 74 strikeouts across 75 2/3 innings pitched.
 McKenzie began the 2025 season as a member of the Guardians' bullpen.
 He made four relief appearances for the Guardians in 2025, struggling to an 11.12 ERA with four strikeouts across 5 2/3 innings pitched.
 On April 21, 2025, McKenzie was designated for assignment by Cleveland.
 He cleared waivers and was sent outright to Columbus on April 28.
 McKenzie elected free agency on September 29.

+San Diego Padres

+On December 18, 2025, McKenzie signed a minor league contract with the San Diego Padres.
+He made 14 appearances (including three starts) for the Triple–A El Paso Chihuahuas, but struggled to a 15.98 ERA with 22 strikeouts and 40 walks across 16 1/3 innings pitched.
+McKenzie was released by the Padres on July 4, 2026.

+Player profile

+McKenzie is known for his very slim frame.
+Baseball Reference lists his height as 6'5" and his weight as 165 pounds.

-Personal
+Personal life

 Born in the United States, McKenzie is of Jamaican descent through his father.
 His younger brother, T.J., was drafted by the St. Louis Cardinals in the 39th round of the 2019 Major League Baseball draft but enrolled at Vanderbilt University to play college baseball.